StartBootstrap/startbootstrap-agency/README.md

-This project is aimed at implementing the ethical-legal and technical analysis of a particular collection of Open Government Data, for the creation of a new collection, clean and enriched with the final goal to confirm or disprove the following hypothesis “The presence of cultural institutions influences wages and crime rate in the regions created by Simay Güzel and Lisa Siurina as an exam for the "Open Access and Digital Ethics" course of the Master Degree in Digital Humanities and Digital Knowledge of the University of Bologna, under prof. Monica Palmirani.
+This project belongs to the 'Knowledge Representation and Extraction' course of the University of Bologna, a.y.
+2018/2019 created by Simay Güzel and Lisa Siurina.
+The project is aimed at extracting Open Data with the final goal to covert extracted data in a linked open data environment as the RDF graph.

 The website link : https://simayguzel.github.io/crawci/